skoropadas/di-controls/apps/docs/src/app/docs/examples/radio/index.md

 In this section, we will discuss creating a radio and radio group using this library.
 To start, let's outline the list of requirements and necessary components.

-**The radio should consist of the following components:**
+### The radio should consist of the following components

-- Radio group
+- ⚙️ Radio group
-- Radio provided from external sources using `ng-content`
+- ⚙️ Radio

-**List of requirements:**
+### List of requirements

-- Radio should be provided via `ng-content`.
+- 🚩 Radio should be provided via `ng-content`.
-- Only one radio can be selected at a time.
+- 🚩 Only one radio can be selected at a time.
-- If radio group's model is changed, the radio should be selected or deselected.
+- 🚩 If radio group's model is changed, the radio should be selected or deselected.
-- The radio should support working with immutable objects.
+- 🚩 The radio should support working with immutable objects.

 ## Creating a radio and radio group